THU-luvision/BuildingFusion/README.md

 ```
 ## Data

-We support both data stream from an Xtion RGBD camera and from a offline dataset.
+We support data streams from Xtion RGBD cameras or offline sequences.

 The format of offline dataset follows TUM RGBD Dataset: